(Those who are coming to this serialized story for the first time, you can read the complete opus to date by clicking here.)

-We talk nowadays about the cyberspace “cloud.”
+We talk nowadays about the Cloud.
 Back when this ghost story takes place, there were no personal computers.
-But you could say that there I was, in a half-asleep state, downloading music from the Cloud.
+But you could say that there I was, in a half-asleep state, downloading music from cyberspace.

 The songs came in fragments.
 I would be aware that these were assignments, to be developed and finished when I was awake.
 Sometimes I would be afraid of forgetting the material.
 The musical phrase or a lyric would obligingly repeat and repeat until I’d committed it to memory.
 Then I was free to wake up, whereupon I’d start work right away, notating the music or jotting the lyrics, eventually building a song around them.